realA10001986/Time-Circuits-Display/README.md

 ## Controlling other props

 The device can tell other props about a time travel, and in essence act as a "master controller" for several props.
-It does so via IO14, see diagram below.
+It does so via IO14 (labeled "TT OUT" on Control Boards 1.3 and later), see diagram below.

 ```
 |<---------- speedo acceleration --------->|                         |<-speedo de-acceleration->|